Majority Of Republican Voters Think Donald Trump Should Start A New Party, Poll Says

 The data comes amid reports of the Patriot Party political action committee pushing for a third party.
 However, Trump's campaign has denied being a part of the group and has not authorized its activities.
 The former U.S. leader was allegedly considering the creation of a new alliance to pressure the GOP to oppose his conviction in the forthcoming Senate trial.

-As noted by Breitbart, Republican National Committee (RNC) chair Ronna McDaniel on Tuesday pushed back on rumors that Trump is starting a new party.
+As noted by Breitbart, Republican National Committee (RNC) chair Ronna McDaniel on Tuesday pushed back on the aforementioned rumors.

-“I’ve talked to the president [Trump].
-I’ve talked to others around the president, who are talking to him every day.
-He’s not going to start a third party.”

 According to author Tomi T. Ahonen, splitting the current Republican Party in half to create a new group would have many implications for the landscape of American politics.
-Ahonen argued that the new conservative coalition would ultimately form into a racist bloc focused on white grievance, leaving a more centrist GOP.
-Elsewhere, he claimed that the centrist Republican Party would push Democrats to more left-wing policies that mirror the European socialist-liberal parties.
+Ahonen argued that the new conservative coalition would ultimately form into a racist bloc focused on white grievances, leaving a more centrist GOP.
+Elsewhere, he claimed that the centrist group would push Democrats to more left-wing policies that mirror the European socialist-liberal parties.